AppDaemon/appdaemon/docs/APPGUIDE.rst

 To access any apps parameters, use the class attribute called ``app_config``.
-This is a python Dictionary with an entry for each App, keyed on the App's name.
+This is a Python Dictionary with an entry for each App, keyed on the App's name.

 .. code:: python